jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 If the subject is clear, you may elide it.

-- leka vefi, talu. leka duyo, leno kuhan talu - vefi, talu. duyo, leno kuhan - The fruit?
+- wa vefi, talu. wa duyo, leno kuhan talu - vefi, talu. duyo, leno kuhan - The fruit?
 Leno ate the fruit.

 If the object is clear, you may also elide it.

-- leka vefi, talu. leka devo, leno kuhan talu - vefi, talu. kuhan - The fruit?
+- wa vefi, talu. wa devo, leno kuhan talu - vefi, talu. kuhan - The fruit?
 Leno ate the fruit.

 If a noun is clear, you may elide it and just use modifiers in the sentence.

 Feel free to mix and match.

+## Numbers

+These are the numbers:

+- demo - 0.
+- mahi - 1.
+- mage - 2.
+- weyi - 3.
+- tavi - 4.
+- maka - 5.
+- pesi - 6.
+- howe - 7.
+- weke - 8.
+- gema - 9.

+They work like any other word in Tono; just modify a noun to establish the amount:

+- leno suvon tavi sali - Leno has four knives.

+Bigger numbers are read digit by digit:

+- mage demo - 20.
+- gema mage maka - 925.
+- pesi weyi demo gema weke - 63098.

+You can also use scientific notation for numbers with too many zeroes:

+- mahi demo soden pesi - 10^6 - 1 000 000.

 ## Other languages and Tono